bman46/CTFd-Helm/README.md

 ## Chart Details

-This chart will install an instance of CTFd, with the possibility of persisting uploads using a PersistentVolumeClaim, and persisting CTF data through an included (or optionally external) SQL database and Redis for cache.
+This chart will install an instance of CTFd, with the possibility of persisting uploads using a PersistentVolumeClaim, and persisting CTF data through an included (or optionally external) database and Redis for cache.

 ## Installing the Chart